miracleezekiel/Ecommerce-Sales-Intelligence/README.md

 ### Version 1.1

-Following feedback from the data community, this project now includes:
+Following constructive feedback on LinkedIn, this project now includes:

 - Customer purchase distribution analysis.
 - Additional discussion on the limitations of interpreting repeat purchase behaviour from a synthetic dataset.